ho-ansible/systemd-timesyncd/README.md

-# Ansible role: template
+# Ansible role: systemd-timesyncd
-Brief description of role.
+Keep system time synchronized with NTP servers.

 ## Requirements
 Only tested on Debian stable, for now.

 ## Role Variables
-+ `variable`: description
++ `ntp_fallback_pool` (default: "0.pool.ntp.org 1.pool.ntp.org"):
+  space-separated list of upstream NTP servers.
+  Any NTP servers assigned by DHCP on any interface managed by systemd-networkd will take precedence over these.

 ## Dependencies
 None.